Ultimate Guide

 Look Ahead

 Your eyes lead your hands.
-Look where you want to go, not where you are.
+Look where you want to go.

 Smooth Inputs